 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

 If dogs could talk, oh the tales they would tell.
-Truth is, dogs do communicate in many ways, and one of the more vocal ways they communicate, both with humans and other animals, is through whining.
-Dogs whine sometimes when they want attention, when they’re excited or anxious, or when they want to please you.
-In this article, we’ll discuss why dogs whine and how to stop a dog from whining.
+The truth is, dogs communicate in many ways, and one of the more vocal ways they communicate, both with humans and other animals, is through whining.

 Appeasement whining is often a response to submissive behavior toward humans or other dogs.
 So when your pup is looking to please or show you — or the dog next door — that he’s submissive to your Alpha dog status, he may let out a whimper or two.
 This is also often accompanied by the submissive physical reactions of tucking the tail or showing the belly.

-Greeting whining is motivated by excitement, and can be directed both toward your or other dogs.
+Greeting whining is motivated by excitement and can be directed both toward you or other dogs.
 If your pup whines when you come home from work or at other dogs he sees on his daily walk, then he’s likely saying how excited he is to see everyone.
 You can expect some tail-wagging and smiling here, too.

 Sometimes dogs whine when they’re anxious.
-They may be anxious about their surroundings, with other animals, or with a certain situation.
+They may be anxious about their surroundings, with other animals or with a certain situation.
 Being in-tune with your pup will help you discern the difference in this type of whining and others.
-More specifically, separation anxiety whining is caused by your dogs distress when left alone for long periods of time or even concern when they sense you are about to leave.
-This type of whining is often characterized by drooling, pacing, panting, or destruction of indoor objects.
+More specifically, separation anxiety whining is caused by your dog’s distress when left alone for long periods or even concern when they sense you are about to leave.
+This type of whining is often characterized by drooling, pacing, panting or destruction of indoor objects.

-A little less common — at least we hope! — is injury or medical whining in which your dog whines in response to pain or a painful action.
-If you notice that your pup if frequently whiny, displays general discomfort while doing so, or just doesn’t seem to be whining for all the more common reasons listed above, it might be time to take your pet to the vet for further examination.
+A little less common (at least we hope) is injury or medical whining in which your dog whines in response to pain or a painful action.
+If you notice your pup is frequently whiny, displays general discomfort while doing so or just doesn’t seem to be whining for all the more common reasons listed above, it might be time to take your pet to the vet for further examination.

-Any tips or tricks up your sleeve to keep your pup from whining?
+Do you have any tips to keep your pup from whining?

 Disclaimer: This website contains reviews, opinions and information regarding products and services manufactured or provided by third parties.
 We are not responsible in any way for such products and services, and nothing contained here should be construed as a guarantee of the functionality, utility, safety or reliability of any product or services reviewed or discussed.
 Please follow the directions provided by the manufacturer or service provider when using any product or service reviewed or discussed on this website.